ashwinvaidya17/HWR_2020_RUG/README.md

 The full code piplines is in the main.py code.
 The **lines** generated folder contains the segmented lines.
 The **segmented_characters** generated folder contains contains the characters which are segmented from the lines.

+## Pre-requisites
+---
+Make sure that the pip has been upgraded so that latest version on tensorflow is installed.
+Also ensure that your are using Python 3.
+`pip3 install --upgrade pip`

+Then install the requirements
+`pip install -r requirements.txt`

 ## Commands

 ---